Bachelor of Science in Accounting

 Students graduating from this program will:

-- be able to devise solutions for structured and unstructured business problems and issues (Critical Thinking Skills).
+- 3. Devise solutions for structured and unstructured business problems and issues.

-- be able to apply a professional code of conduct to resolve ethical issues in Accounting (Awareness of Ethics).
+- 4. Apply a professional code of conduct to resolve ethical issues in Accounting.

-- be able to communicate professionally both orally and in writing (Communication Skills).
+- 5. Communicate professionally both orally and in writing.

-- be able to use technology in modern organizational operations (Technology Skills).
+- 6. Use technology in modern organizational operations.

 First-time college students are eligible to be admitted to the Bloch School if they meet regular UMKC entrance requirements.
 Those transferring from other institutions must have 2.5 cumulative and University of Missouri (UM) GPAs.
 Intra-university transfers can enter Bloch School programs with a 2.25 UM GPA.
 All students are required to maintain a 2.25 cumulative University of Missouri GPA while enrolled in this program.